An Attentive Survey of Attention Models: Introduction

 The rapid advancement in modeling attention in neural networks is primarily due to three reasons.
-First, these models are now the state-of-the-art \citep*{DBLP:journals/corr/abs-1708-02709} for multiple tasks such as Machine Translation, Question Answering, Sentiment Analysis, Part-of-Speech tagging, Constituency Parsing and Dialogue Systems.
+First, these models are now the state-of-the-art for multiple tasks in NLP (Machine Translation, Summarization, Sentiment Analysis, and Part-of-Speech tagging) \cite{DBLP:journals/corr/abs-1902-02181}, Computer Vision (Image Classification, Object Detection, Image Generation) \cite{khan2021transformers}, cross-modal tasks (Multimedia Description, Visual Question Answering) \cite{DBLP:journals/corr/abs-1708-02709} and Recommender Systems \cite{10.1145/3285029}.
 Second, they offer several other advantages beyond improving performance on the main task.
 They have been extensively used for improving interpretability of neural networks, which are otherwise considered as black-box models.
 This is a notable benefit mainly because of growing interest in the fairness, accountability, and transparency of Machine Learning models in applications that influence human lives.
-Third, they help overcome some challenges with Recurrent Neural Networks(RNNs) such as performance degradation with increase in length of the input (Section \ref{label:am}) and the computational inefficiencies resulting from sequential processing of input (Section \ref{label:wornn}).
-Therefore, in this work we aim to provide a brief, yet comprehensive survey on attention modeling.
+Third, they help overcome some challenges with Recurrent Neural Networks(RNNs) such as performance degradation with increase in length of the input and the computational inefficiencies resulting from sequential processing of input (Section \ref{label:am}).

-\textit{Organization}: We briefly explain the AM proposed by \cite{DBLP:journals/corr/BahdanauCB14} in Section \ref{label:am} and describe our taxonomy in Section \ref{label:taxonomy}.
-We then discuss key neural architectures using AM and how attention is facilitating the interpretability of neural networks in Section \ref{label:architecture} and \ref{label:interpretability} respectively.
-Finally, we present applications where attention has been widely applied in Section \ref{label:applications} and conclude the paper in Section \ref{label:conclusion}.
+\textit{Organization}: In this work we aim to provide a brief, yet comprehensive survey on attention modeling.
+In Section \ref{sec:history} we build the intuition for the concept of attention using a simple regression model.
+We briefly explain the AM proposed by \cite{DBLP:journals/corr/BahdanauCB14} and other attention functions in Section \ref{label:am} and describe our taxonomy in Section \ref{label:taxonomy}.
+We then discuss key neural architectures using AM and present applications where attention has been widely applied in Section \ref{label:architecture} and \ref{label:applications} respectively.
+Finally, we describe how attention is facilitating the interpretability of neural networks in Section \ref{label:interpretability} and conclude the paper with future research directions in Section \ref{label:conclusion}.